MeasureAuthoringTool/measure-transfer-lambda/README.md

 You can use LocalStack to deploy this lambda function locally and test it by uploading the test measure provided in `lambda-function/tests/fixtures/measure.json`.

-Command to deploy lambda functions(make sure you have [`samlocal`](https://github.com/localstack/aws-sam-cli-local) CLI installed in your local machine.):
+Command to deploy lambda function(make sure you have [`samlocal`](https://github.com/localstack/aws-sam-cli-local) CLI installed in your local machine.):

 ```bash
 measure-transfer-lambda$ samlocal deploy --guided